 Slide your knife between the loose sheathing and wires and cut toward the unstripped cable to remove the excess plastic sheathing.

 A special type of plastic-sheathed cable called UF (underground feeder) requires a slightly different technique.
 Since the sheathing surrounds each conductor, you can’t just score it and slide it off.
 Photos 1 – 3 show how to strip UF cable.

-This technique requires practice to master.
+This technique on how to strip wire requires practice to master.
 Develop your skill before trying it on a real project.
-The key to success is controlling the depth of the cut by keeping the angle of the blade low, almost parallel with the cable.
-When you get it right, you'll be able to feel the blade riding along the top of the insulation of the wire underneath.
+The key to success on how to strip wire is controlling the depth of the cut by keeping the angle of the blade low, almost parallel with the cable.
+When you get it right, you’ll be able to feel the blade riding along the top of the insulation of the wire underneath.
 Remember, if you gouge the insulation or nick the wires inside, cut off the cable at that point and try again.